 Beth helps us spread the word about how we protect Greater Yellowstone’s water, lands, and wildlife.
 Her experience includes print and radio journalism, managing a small conservation non-profit, communications, and running campaigns.
 Beth likes books and music, and cross-country skiing and backpacking with her husband and dogs.

-Pat leads our conservation efforts in Wyoming to protect lands, water and wildlife.
-He brings years of experience in mountain, river and ski guiding in the region as well as extensive experience in education.
-His focus includes working towards long term protection in the Wyoming Range, Palisades as well as working on conservation campaigns within and surrounding Grand Teton National Park and Yellowstone.
-Pat enjoys back country skiing, mountain biking, kayaking and baking bread.
+Pat leads our conservation efforts in Wyoming to protect lands, water, and wildlife.
+He brings years of experience in outreach and education as well as extensive experience in mountain, river, and ski guiding.
+Pat enjoys back country skiing, mountain biking, kayaking, and baking bread.